tinacms/tinacms/.changeset/cold-crabs-smash.md

 export default schema
 ```

-The token must be a `*` token and can be generated from the tina dashboard.
+The token must be a wildcard token (`*`) and can be generated from the tina dashboard.
 [Read more hear](https://tina.io/docs/graphql/read-only-tokens/)

 ## Updates to scripts in package.json